shikhargovil/AHB-to-APB-Bridge/README.md

 • the Advanced Peripheral Bus (APB)

-A test methodology is included with the AMBA specification which provides an infrastructure for modular macrocell test and diagnostic access.

 #### 1) Advanced High-performance Bus (AHB)
 The AMBA AHB is for high-performance, high clock frequency system modules.
 The AHB acts as the high-performance system backbone bus.
 AHB supports the